RenaSchott/Project5-MyBag/README.md

 ### Unfixed bugs

-- The errors and warnings are django specific and therefore acceptable.
+- The errors and warnings are django or jquery specific and therefore acceptable.

 ## Deployment